verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] There's no ceiling to the amount of attention I need.
 - [ ] Wow!
 A 1000 wows and more wows on top of that.
 - [ ] i love being in STEM (shenanigans, tomfoolery, escapades, and mischief)
+- [ ] You seem pretty understanding For a girl who's been misunderstood.